jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/VariantAnalysis/README.md

     e.
 Check if reads remap to the same place as before switching.
 If not: remove.
 If they do: merge with un-switched reads from step c. (`wasp_PostReMap.sh`)

-**2. Filter RNASeq SNPs used for analysis.
-Two options considered:**
+2. Filter RNASeq SNPs used for analysis.
+Two options considered:

     a.
 Use Gonorazky et al approach: filter by depth and #SNPs/gene.
 Additionaly, we also filtered based on Exome SNPs ('`AlleleImbalance_Final.Rmd`)